-Pacers are companion runners that can accompany an 87km or 102km runner from various points from The Outlet to the Kawerau finish-line.
+Pacers are companion runners that can accompany a 100 Miler, 102km or 87km runner from various points.
+Please check each course page for more details and pacer pick-up locations.
 Pacers run for free.
 The Pacers role is to accompany their runner to provide moral support, pacing advice and companionship in the latter stages of the event.

 There are strict rules regarding pacing.

-- You cannot meet your runner before or after these locations or at intermediate points.
+- You cannot meet your runner before or after the designated start locations or at intermediate points.
 Doing so results in disqualification.

 - Competitors, you can use two pacers – but only one at a time (they must change over at an Aid Station).